Augustana (band): Everyday An Eternity, Yourself Yesterday: A Rarities Collection, Continued Touring, and Something Beautiful (2022–present)

 Layus digitally released the single "Remedy" on January 20, 2022, written and produced with David Naish..

 On May 20, 2022, Augustana released a surprise digital album, titled Everyday an Eternity.
 Layus shared on his website and social media accounts, "Everyday an Eternity is an album of solo piano works written at times when I’ve felt pulled towards artistic expression through the piano alone, while weaving lyricism into the instrument itself."
 A vinyl pre-order was announced shortly after, on June 6.

 Yourself Yesterday: A Rarities Collection, an album of rare and previously unreleased tracks, was digitally released on August 19, 2022.
 Layus said the tracks spanned from the past decade.

 The Everyday an Eternity tour, supporting both albums, took place in October and November 2022, and continued in May 2023.

 A new single, "Stand On My Own", debuted August 4, 2023.
 Layus then performed solo as a supporting act for Owl City during his To The Moon tour.
 Following the tour, another new single was released on October 6, 2023, "Something Beautiful".
 Also in October, an April and May 2024 headlining tour was announced, with the promise of a new album coming before the tour.
 On March 4, 2024, Layus announced through his social medial accounts that Something Beautiful, a new full-length album would be released under the Augustana moniker on March 22, 2024.
 The album would mark the band's first rock LP since Life Imitating Life was released nearly 10 years prior.
 Layus said, "10 years in the making...
 Written throughout 2023 and sequenced in the order in which it was written, this record has found a special place in my heart and life.
 I'm honored to share this music with all of you and to play this album live next month on our headlining tour!!!".
 Four days following the announcement of the album, a vinyl pre-order would launch.

-In 2025, just after 14 years of absence Chris Sachtleben and Jared Palomar would return to the band.
+In 2025, guitarist, Chris Sachtleben and bassist, Jared Palomar would rejoin the band and they will be performing with Augustana this summer of 2025 just after 14 years of absence from the band.